Jflick58/Easysentiment/README.md

 ```

 The program is designed to handle the scraping, sentiment analysis, and output all in one step.
-To utilize this, run `easysentiment` follow with subcommand you want to run.
+To utilize this, run `easysentiment` followed by the subcommand you want to run.

 I suggest nagivating to the desktop in terminal before running the program.
 You can do so by typing: